The-Veeraraghavan-Lab/ProRSeg/README.md

 - Install pytorch (our GPU is at CUDA 11.8, so we use the following command `pip install torch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 --index-url https://download.pytorch.org/whl/cu118`)
 - Install the requirements using `pip install -r requirements.txt`
 - The data should be present in the `datadir` folder, with the json organizing each instance under `train` and `validation` keys respectively
-- Note, the set of codes naturally assume that the name of the image is the last piece of information in the json file.
-If this is not the case, edit <a href="https://github.com/The-Veeraraghavan-Lab/ProRSeg/blob/main/train.py#L536">this line</a> under `train.py`
-- Note, for optimal performance, preprocess the images offline before running the model.
-The preprocessing includes:
-    1. Rigid Registration
-    2. Scan background cropping
-    3. Resizing
-    4. Histogram Matching
 - For training:
     - Run the training script using the following command:
         ```bash